-Either way, Goodnight was without a doubt an innovator and soon trail crews everywhere had adopted the chuck wagon.
+Either way, Goodnight was without a doubt an innovator and soon trail crews everywhere had adopted the chuck wagon to provide tasty food for their cowboys.
 Today the chuck wagon is honored as the official vehicle of Texas.

 The cattle drive cook, or Cookie as he was often known, worked longer hours than the rest of the crew.
 He was responsible for setting up and breaking down camp, including starting a cook fire at each site, having dinner ready when the rest of the trail crew arrived, and getting up before everyone else to prepare coffee and breakfast.